AClain/astro-blog/src/pages/posts/learn-git-intro.md

 * master
 ```

-The <InlineCode>experimental</InlineCode> branch is the one you just created, and the <InlineCode>master</InlineCode> branch is a default branch that was created for you automatically.
+The `experimental` branch is the one you just created, and the `master` branch is a default branch that was created for you automatically.
 The asterisk marks the branch you are currently on; type

 ```shell
 $ git switch experimental
 ```

-to switch to the <InlineCode>experimental</InlineCode> branch.
-Now edit a file, commit the change, and switch back to the <InlineCode>master</InlineCode> branch:
+to switch to the `experimental` branch.
+Now edit a file, commit the change, and switch back to the `master` branch:

 ```shell
 # (edit file)